haoyya/learngit/readme.txt

-git is a kind of version control system. git is free software.
+git is a kind of distributed version control system. git is free software.